soundariyan18/19AI307_JAVA/Module-11/DAY-4/README.md

-# Ex.No:11(D) RELATED TO MAP CONCEPTS
+# Ex.No:11(C)             JAVA LINKED HASHMAP

-## AIM:
+ ## AIM :

-To Create a java program to insert and display the key and values using map interface.
+To Create a java program to display the contains key of 104 and to retrieve the key and value using linked hash map.

 ## ALGORITHM :

-1. Start
+1. Start the Program
 2. Import `java.util.*`
-3. Define class `Deivamagal` with `main` method:
+3. Define class `A` with `main` method:
--	a) Read integer `n` (number of entries).
+-	a) Initialize `Scanner` and read integer `n`
--	b) Create a `HashMap` `hash`.
+-	b) Create a `LinkedHashMap` named `hash` to store integer keys and string values
-4. Loop to read key-value pairs and add to `hash`.
-5. Print `"Map: " + hash`, keys, values, and entries.
+4. Use a loop to:
+-	a) Read an integer and string from the user
+-	b) Add the integer as the key and the string as the value in `hash`
+5. Use an enhanced `for` loop to iterate through `hash` and print each key-value pair
+6. Check if the `hash` contains the key `104` and print the result
-6. End
+7. End

 ## PROGRAM:
  ```
 /*
-Program to implement a RELATED TO MAP CONCEPTS using Java
+Program to implement a JAVA LINKED HASH MAP using Java
-Developed by: Barath S
+Developed by:  Soundariyan
-RegisterNumber: 212222230018
+RegisterNumber: 212222230146
 */
 ```